 SECTION 5-1 BUDGET HEARING AND GOAL SETTING.

-The president of the town council shall call a meeting of the town council prior to the commencement of the budget process, but not later than October 30, to review the financial condition of the town, revenue and expenditure forecasts, and other information relevant to the budget process.
-The president also shall invite the town's state legislative delegation and representatives of the school committee and library board of trustees to attend this meeting.
-Subsequent to this meeting, the town council shall meet to set policy goals with input from the town manager and the community.
-Based on these goals, the town manager will develop budgetary goals and the town budget.
+The president of the city council shall call a meeting of the city council prior to the commencement of the budget process, but not later than October 30, to review the financial condition of the city, revenue and expenditure forecasts, and other information relevant to the budget process.
+The president also shall invite the city's state legislative delegation and representatives of the school committee and library board of trustees to attend this meeting.
+Subsequent to this meeting, the city council shall meet to set policy goals with input from the city manager and the community.
+Based on these goals, the city manager will develop budgetary goals and the city budget.

 SECTION 5-2 SUBMISSION OF BUDGET, MESSAGE.

-The town manager shall, within 14 days after the receipt of departmental budget proposals, but in no event later than January 31, prepare and submit to the town council a synopsis of all proposed budget initiatives and requests for additional funding for its review and prioritization.
+The city manager shall, within 14 days after the receipt of departmental budget proposals, but in no event later than January 31, prepare and submit to the city council a synopsis of all proposed budget initiatives and requests for additional funding for its review and prioritization.
 The synopsis shall include a summary of each initiative, its justification and its estimated costs.
-Councillors may also propose budget initiatives for review and prioritization.
+Councilors may also propose budget initiatives for review and prioritization.
 Any such proposal must include a summary, justification and estimate of costs.
-The town manager shall provide an estimate of projected revenues.
+The city manager shall provide an estimate of projected revenues.

-By the first regularly scheduled town council meeting in April, or a later date if approved by a vote of the town council, the town manager shall submit to the town council a proposed operating budget for the ensuing fiscal year, which shall provide a complete financial plan of all town funds and activities for the ensuing fiscal year, an accompanying budget message, and supporting documents.
+By the first regularly scheduled city council meeting in April, or a later date if approved by a vote of the city council, the city manager shall submit to the city council a proposed operating budget for the ensuing fiscal year, which shall provide a complete financial plan of all city funds and activities for the ensuing fiscal year, an accompanying budget message, and supporting documents.

-The message of the town manager shall explain the proposed budget for all town agencies, in fiscal terms, in terms of work programs, and as to how the budget incorporates the policy goals established by the council.
-It shall outline the proposed financial policies of the town for the ensuing fiscal year, describe the important features of the budget, indicate any major changes from the current fiscal year in terms of financial policies, expenditures or revenues, together with the reasons for such changes, show the amount budgeted and actually expended for the current fiscal year, summarize the town's debt position, and include such other material as the town manager deems desirable or the town council may reasonably require.
+The message of the city manager shall explain the proposed budget for all city agencies, in fiscal terms, in terms of work programs, and as to how the budget incorporates the policy goals established by the council.
+It shall outline the proposed financial policies of the city for the ensuing fiscal year, describe the important features of the budget, indicate any major changes from the current fiscal year in terms of financial policies, expenditures or revenues, together with the reasons for such changes, show the amount budgeted and actually expended for the current fiscal year, summarize the city's debt position, and include such other material as the city manager deems desirable or the city council may reasonably require.

 SECTION 5-3 ACTION ON THE BUDGET.

-(a) Public Hearing - The town council shall, within 14 days following its receipt of the proposed budget, publish in one or more local newspapers the general summary of the proposed budget as submitted by the town manager and a notice stating: (1) the times and places where complete copies of the proposed budget and supporting documents are available for examination by the public and (2) the date, time and place, not less than ten days after such publication, when the town council, or a standing committee of the town council, will hold a public hearing on the proposed budget as submitted by the town manager.
+(a) Public Hearing - The city council shall, within 14 days following its receipt of the proposed budget, publish in one or more local newspapers the general summary of the proposed budget as submitted by the city manager and a notice stating: (1) the times and places where complete copies of the proposed budget and supporting documents are available for examination by the public and (2) the date, time and place, not less than ten days after such publication, when the city council, or a standing committee of the city council, will hold a public hearing on the proposed budget as submitted by the city manager.